CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/Extra_Utilities_2/Resonator.md

 # Resonator

-ModTweaker allows you to add or remove ExtUtils2 Resonator Recipes
+ModTweaker allows you to add or remove Extra Utilities 2 Resonator Recipes

 ## Calling
 You can call the Resonator package using `mods.extrautils2.Resonator`